ramparvathaneni1/selenium-toDos-walkthrough/README.md

 ## Setup and Teardown for Selenium Tests

 In order to run Selenium WebDriver tests, it's essential to set up and tear down the WebDriver instance correctly.
 This ensures that the browser is launched before running the tests and is properly closed afterward.
-The `beforeAll` and `afterAll` functions provided by Jest are used for these purposes.
+The `beforeAll` and `afterAll` functions provided by Jest are used for these purposes to make our tests DRY.

 ### Setting up Selenium WebDriver